-The opening distributed tracing page is populated with a list of traces, and you can quickly refine this list using these tools:
+We have a variety of tools to help you find traces and spans so you can resolve issues.
+The opening distributed tracing page is populated with a default list of traces, and you can quickly refine this list using these tools:

 The Find traces query bar is a quick way to narrow your search for traces.
 You can either start typing in the query bar or use the dropdown to create a compound query.